 With the ScoreSelect® option, test takers who retake a GRE® test can decide which GRE scores to send to designated institutions.
 This option is available for both the GRE® General Test and the GRE® Subject Tests and can be used by anyone with reportable scores from the last five years.
 Scores for a test administration must be reported in their entirety.
 Institutions receive score reports that show the scores that test takers selected to send to them.
 There are no special notations to indicate whether or not other GRE tests have been taken.

-- For tests taken on or after July 1, 2016, scores are reportable for five years following the individual's test date.
+Scores are reportable for five years following the individual's test date.

 Approved Score Recipients

 Score reports are sent to test takers and to institutions of higher education granting baccalaureate or higher degrees, to approved graduate fellowship-granting sponsors designated by the test takers and to vendors the score recipients might designate to process the scores they receive.
 Score reports are also available to approved GRE score recipients in the ETS® Data Manager.